liberex/examples/104-WsAuth/README.md

 ### Build the application

+Use maven:

     mvn package

 ### Deploy in the container

-Package as a docker container.
-Details [here](src/main/docker/README.md)

-In the rest of this document 192.168.99.100:84 is the ip/port for the docker container.
+Instructions for packaging the application in a Docker container are in the [README](src/main/docker/README.md) file.

 ###Test 1 - Successful authentication